Salesforce Field Auto-Population

 You can auto-populate existing fields in Salesforce when creating Leads, Contacts, and Accounts from DataFox.
-For instance, if your Salesforce instance requires you to populate fields like Source, Sector, or Tier when creating new records, you can auto-populate these fields by creating a Workflow Rule.
+For instance, if your Salesforce session requires you to populate fields like Source, Sector, or Tier when creating new records, you can auto-populate these fields by creating a Workflow Rule.

 The below walkthrough shows you how to auto-populate fields on the Account object.
 But the same steps can be followed for auto-populating fields on the Contact or Lead object whenever a Contact or Lead is created from DataFox.